ltalreja/csye7220-toyswap-deployment/README.md

 execute the create.sh script

+Note:
-Note: To run this application you should have terrafrom and docker installed in the system
+To run this application you should have terrafrom and docker installed in the system The instructions provided for Kubectl Setup is according to Linux OS.